-Brief biographical notes on the Directors are given on page 28.
+Brief biographical notes on the Directors are given on page 27.

-In accordance with the Articles of Association and the Association of Investment Companies Code of Corporate Governance, Andy Raynor will retire as Director's at the AGM, and being eligible, offer themselves for re-election.
-The Board has considered provision B.7.2 of The UK Corporate Governance Code and following a formal performance evaluation as part of the Board Evaluation, further details of which can be found on page 34, believes that Andy can continue to be effective and demonstrate commitment to their roles as Directors.
-The Board therefore recommends their re-election at the forthcoming AGM.
+In accordance with the Articles of Association of the Company, Keith Mullins will retire as a Director at the AGM and, being eligible, offer himself for re-election.
+Brad Ormsby, who was appointed on 1 January 2022, offers himself for election and, as announced previously, Alastair Ritchie will be retiring from the Board on the conclusion of the business of the 2022 AGM.
+Following a formal performance evaluation as part of the Board Evaluation, further details of which can be found on page 33, the Board believes that all the Directors continue to be effective Non-Executive Directors, providing considerable experience and continuity to the Company and demonstrating commitment to their roles.